mtrevisan/Boxon/README.md

 <a name="changelog-3.5.1"></a>
 ### version 3.5.1 - 20240409

-- Fix error while assessing size value.
+- Fix an error while assessing size value.
 - Corrected `NullObjectChoice` and `NullObjectChoiceList` type value.
 - Fix error while putting numeric value in `NumberWriterManager`.
 - Removed the default on `Skip` size: it was intended to be mandatory.
-- Fixed bug on evaluating an expression on a deep nested object.
+- Fixed a bug on evaluating an expression on a deep nested object.
 - (minor) Fix missing field name in parser context in `TemplateParser.encode`.

 <a name="changelog-3.5.0"></a>